 Create consumers process to update locations that need the Customer Value information.

 Should be designed to be extensible for new consumers and customer information/values in the future.

+Ensure that file input kicks-off when Information Management uploads a file

+Archive input files to allow for re-processing, if needed, and troubleshooting

+Archives will have a configurable period to ensure that we don’t keep files forever but do have enough in the archive to troubleshoot issues.

 Admin Updates